caolan/async/README.md

 <a name="auto" />
 ### auto(tasks, [callback])

 Determines the best order for running the functions in `tasks`, based on their requirements.
 Each function can optionally depend on other functions being completed first, and each function is run as soon as its requirements are satisfied.

-If any of the functions pass an error to their callback, it will not complete (so any other functions depending on it will not run), and the main `callback` is immediately called with the error.
+If any of the functions pass an error to their callback, the `auto` sequence will stop.
+Further tasks will not execute (so any other functions depending on it will not run), and the main `callback` is immediately called with the error.
 Functions also receive an object containing the results of functions which have completed so far.

 Note, all functions are called with a `results` object as a second argument, so it is unsafe to pass functions in the `tasks` object which cannot handle the